-This blueberry dressing is sweet, tangy, and simple to prepare.
-The color is so rich and vibrant.
-It's a gorgeous way to perk up your salads!
+This blueberry dressing is as delicious as it is beautiful!
+The color is so rich and vibrant, and it's a gorgeous way to perk up your salads.
+It's perfect in the summer or whenever you can find ripe, flavorful berries.

+Blueberries are such a great food to include in your diet.
+They consistently rank among the top fruits & veggies for antioxidant activity and protection.
 They retain the most nutrients & antioxidants when eaten fresh (not baked or cooked).
 So this homemade salad dressing is a great way to enjoy their health benefits!

 Ingredients for Blueberry Dressing